ketwaroo/minetest-k-recycler/readme.md

 ### Hopper support

-Supports `mineclonia` hopper API fairly well and partially supports the [FaceDeer hopper mod](https://content.minetest.net/packages/FaceDeer/hopper/).
+Supports `mineclonia` hopper API and the [FaceDeer hopper mod](https://content.minetest.net/packages/FaceDeer/hopper/).
+Well, as long as you don't look at the inner workings too closely, it's usable.

 Hoppers can be used to automate processing.
 A reasonable shematic would be Chest -> recycler -> chest where `->` is a hopper.
 That way you can dump all the loot you don't care about in the top chest and collect materials from the bottom one later.

-In `mineclonia`, the hopper should try to wait until a minimum stack is available but will eventually just push trough.
+The recycle bin should try to wait until a minimum ideal stack of items is available but will eventually just push trough.
 So if you put a stack of 7 torches in the input hopper, it will wait until 4 torches are loaded in the recycle bin and then trigger a recyle and flush out items to output hopper.
-For the remaning 3 torches, it will wait an extra couple ticks in case additional items are being added but will just try to recycle that stack of 3, resulting in either a partial recycle or a freebie if lucky.
+For the remaning 3 torches, it will wait an few extra ticks in case additional items are being added but will just try to recycle that stack of 3, resulting in either a partial recycle or a freebie if lucky.

-The FaceDeer hopper mod, however will just push one item at a time.
-This means that stack of items may not get processed properly with the hopper mod.
+Note that not all edge cases with hoppers have been discovered or even considered.
+Stack of items may still not get fed in properly.
 Single stack items like weapons, armor, tools get processed just fine though.

-The difference is that FaceDeer mod simulates a player moving the items one at a time and I haven't found a reliable way to determine if it's a player doing the item adding or if it's the hopper in order to wait for a minimum stack. `mineclonia`'s hopper API is more manual and allows for more ~~hacky workarounds~~ finetuning.
+When using `mineclonia`, the recyclebin will automatically detect if connected to a hopper and enter something called `Hopper Mode`.
+When using the `hopper` mod, you will have to manually check the `Hopper Mode` checkbox in the recyle bin UI after connecting it to hoppers.
+Note that you can use `Hopper mode` without connecting to hopper but all that does is add an awkward 3 seconds delay before processing what ever stack of item you manually input.

-I may eventually find a better solution to this, but for now, works as is.
+The `hopper` mod simulates a player moving the items one at a time and I haven't found a reliable way to determine if it's a player doing the item adding or if it's the hopper in order to wait for a minimum stack.
+And rather than replicating the logic from the ABM definition to figure out which hopper is connected to what, I just added the manual check. `mineclonia`'s hopper API is more manual and allows for more ~~hacky workarounds~~ finetuning and control.

 ## Limitations, todos, and known bugs